glurp/dsl-gtk/README.md

 Here, a modification of foo variable will be send on the network...

-Warning !! the block will be executed in the main thread context (mainloop gtk context) Widget which accesp DynVar are : entry, islider, label
+Warning !! the block will be executed in the main thread context (mainloop gtk context).

+Widget which accesp DynVar are : entry, islider, label

 ```to be exend to button,togglebutton... list, grid, video, ...)```